UPPMAX/R-matlab-julia-HPC/docs/julia/environments_packages.md

 !!! summary

-    - Installation of Julia packages can be done with Julia package manager.
-    - You install packages with the ``add`` command
+    - Environments in Julia created by Julia itself so third party software are not required.
     - With a virtual environment you can tailor an environment with specific versions for Julia and packages, not interfering with other installed Julia versions and packages.
     - Make it for each project you have for reproducibility.
     - The environments in Julia are lightweight so it is recommended to start a new environment for each project that you are developing.
-    - Environments in Julia created by Julia itself so third party software are not required.
-    - You can check for centrally installed packages at UPPMAX
-        - from the Julia shell
-       - from BASH shell with ``ml help julia/<version>``
+    - Bianca

 !!! info "Extra reading"